Jay-Wang77/Vehicle-Lateral-Optimal-Control/README.md

 $$ P = A_d^T P A_d - A_d^T P B_d(R + B_d^T P B_d)^{-1} B_d^T P A_d + Q $$

+(The P matrix provides an estimate of the cost required to reach the target state for a given state.
+It reflects the performance index in the process of transferring the system state to the target state.)

 ##  LQR tuning
 Let